launchdarkly/api-client-javascript/docs/EnvironmentsApi.md

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

-var environmentBody = new LaunchDarklyRestApi.EnvironmentBody(); // EnvironmentBody | New environment
+var environmentBody = new LaunchDarklyRestApi.EnvironmentBody(); // EnvironmentBody | New environment.

 var callback = function(error, data, response) {